vitcool/github-search/README.md

 This project uses the following dependencies:

 - `@apollo/client`: A powerful GraphQL client library for React applications.
 It's used to interact with the GitHub GraphQL API and fetch data.
-- `@emotion/react` and `@emotion/styled`: Emotion is a popular CSS-in-JS library.
-It's used for styling components in this project.
 - `@mui/icons-material` and `@mui/material`: Material-UI is a popular React UI framework.
 It provides a set of ready-to-use components and icons to build modern user interfaces.
 - `graphql`: The official JavaScript library for working with GraphQL.
 It's used to define and execute GraphQL queries in this project.
 - `react` and `react-dom`: The core libraries for building React applications.